iammituraj/skid_buffer/README.md

 # skid_buffer
--- Skid Buffer can be used as elastic buffer to store the data when receiver applies backpressure to sender.
+-- Skid Buffer can be used as an elastic buffer to store the data when receiver applies backpressure to sender.

--- Pipeline Skid Buffer can be used as buffer in pipeline between two modules.
+-- Pipeline Skid Buffer can be used as the smallest buffer in pipeline between two modules.

 Source codes included
 ---------------------